wp-plugins/custom-banners/readme.txt

 - To output a specific Banner, place the shortcode [banner id=123] in the desired area of the Page or Post Content.
 - To output a Random Banner from a Specific Group, place the shortcode [banner group='test'] in the desired area of the Page or Post Content.

+= Outputting Fading or Sliding Banners =
+* NOTE: This feature requires the Pro version of Custom Banners: http://goldplugins.com/our-plugins/custom-banners/
+- To output Random Banners from a Specific Group, place the shortcode [banner group='test' count='3' transition='scrollHorz' timer='2000'] in the desired area of the Page or Post Content.
+Change the value of count from 3 to however many slides you want to use.
+For transition, use either 'scrollHorz' or 'fadeIn'.
+For timer, use 1000 times the number of seconds you want between transitions (ie, for 4 seconds input 4000.)
+- To output Random Banners, place the shortcode [banner count='3' transition='scrollHorz' timer='2000'] in the desired area of the Page or Post Content.
+Change the value of count from 3 to however many slides you want to use.
+For transition, use either 'scrollHorz' or 'fadeIn'.
+For timer, use 1000 times the number of seconds you want between transitions (ie, for 4 seconds input 4000.)

 == Frequently Asked Questions ==

 **Q:** What should I do if I don't want a call to action button?